-The report should have sections for senior executives and technical readers, including the FI's Blue Team who require an understanding of how attacks were performed successfully and potential weaknesses can be mitigated.
+The report should have sections for senior executives and technical readers, including the FI's Blue Team who require an understanding of how successful attacks were performed and weaknesses mitigated.

 Technical portions of the document should include a technical summary of the attack scenarios that were executed, the Test Plan, and Concessions required.